Promoting your brand during the holiday season requires you to develop marketing strategies in advance

 Your target audience will probably vary and expand during the holiday season.
 Customers may be looking for things they would never buy for themselves while looking for gifts for loved ones, friends, and coworkers.
 In order to appeal to a broader audience during the holidays, your targeting must be a little more flexible and broad.

-Use your PR tools to figure out how your target audience changes.
+Use your PR tools to figure out how your target audience is changing.
 Of course, Google Analytics is a significant player in this arena.
 Look at Google Trends to discover how many people search for similar products to the one you’re selling and what keywords are most popular during the holidays.

 Additionally, your marketing team should review data from the previous season further to improve their tactics and calendar for the new season.
 You should also clean and analyze your company data and segment your audiences according to demographics and behavior.
-When it’s time to distribute your Christmas messaging, you will know that your content is reaching the appropriate people on the right channel at the right time.
+When it’s time to distribute your Christmas message, you will know that your content is reaching the appropriate people on the right channel at the right time.

 7) Familiarize customers with your offerings

 You need to complement your holiday with proper planning that gives customers ample time to familiarize themselves with your content, services, and goods.
 It’s also critical to communicate clearly with customers and set expectations, including a plan of what to do if a disruption occurs.
 Remember that supply networks, in general, are suffering and you could have delays that affect product availability and delivery.